joseph-flinn/site/frontend/posts/hammer-arch-pattern.md

 ## Benefits

-Having the data access layer in source code allows for the use of software engineering tools and practices (versioning, testing suites, etc.) which creates more stability in the system long-term.
+Having the data access layer in source code allows for the use of software engineering tools and practices (versioning, testing suites, etc) which creates more stability in the system long-term.
 Full testing suites can be easily built around an API data access layer compared to the more difficult testing suites for stored procedures.